 “Making our degree available online gives students and working professionals the chance to be part of a nationally ranked program and broadens their access to an extensive network of faculty and accounting industry peers,” says Vairam Arunachalam, director of the MU School of Accountancy and PricewaterhouseCoopers/Joseph A. Silvoso Distinguished Professor of Accountancy.

 “This high demand presents the perfect opportunity for students,” Arunachalam says.
 “They can pursue graduate education knowing their skills will be needed.”

 Students with full-time jobs can take one class each semester and finish the MU program in about three years.

-Graduate students enrolled in the online program pay in-state tuition regardless of where they live.
+As with all online graduate programs at MU, students in the new online MAcc will pay in-state tuition regardless of residency.

 The program is currently accepting applications for the fall 2018 semester.
 If want to become a certified public accountant (CPA), or if you’re ready to move up a level or advance to a leadership role in your accounting career, this may be the degree for you.